jongpie/NebulaLogger/README.md

 ## Beta Feature: Custom Plugin Framework for Log\_\_c and LogEntry\_\_c objects

-Note: the logger plugin framework is currently not available in the managed package.
-Once this feature has been stabilized, it'll be added to the managed package version as well.
+Note: the logger plugin framework is not available in the managed package due to some platform limitations & considerations with some of the underlying code.
+The unlocked package is recommended (instead of the managed package) when possible, including if you want to be able to leverage the plugin framework in your org.

 If you want to add your own automation to the `Log__c` or `LogEntry__c` objects, you can leverage Apex or Flow to define "plugins" - the logger system will then automatically run the plugins after each trigger event (BEFORE_INSERT, BEFORE_UPDATE, AFTER_INSERT, AFTER_UPDATE, and so on).

 -   Flow plugins: your Flow should be built with these input parameters:
     1. `triggerOperationType` - The name of the current trigger operation (such as BEFORE_INSERT, BEFORE_UPDATE, etc.)
-    2. `records` - The list of logger records being processed (`Log__c` or `LogEntry__c` records)
+    2. `triggerNew` - The list of logger records being processed (`Log__c` or `LogEntry__c` records)
-    3. `oldRecords` - The list of logger records as they exist in the datatabase - this is only populated when running in the context of `Trigger.isUpdate`
+    3. `triggerOld` - The list of logger records as they exist in the datatabase - this is only populated when running in the context of `Trigger.isUpdate`
 -   Apex plugins: your Apex class should implement `LoggerSObjectHandlerPlugin`.
 For example:

     ```java